Images Depict Mature Plants

 Chestnut Hill Laurel Shrubs for Sale Online

-Chestnut Hill Cherry Laurel Shrubs is a new cultivar similar to Otto Luyken but with a more compact and rounded growth habit.
+Chestnut Hill Cherry Laurel Shrub is a new cultivar similar to Otto Luyken but with a more compact and rounded growth habit.
 This evergreen shrub is great as a foundation plant as well as for hedging or mass planting.
 Withstands heavy pruning to maintain the desired size.

 - Compact Habit